- Faith and Worship

 Catholic Diocese of Little Rock

-We DO NOT allow walk-ins.
 Please contact our office to make an appointment.
-All consultations are done on Tuesdays by appointment only.
-The consultation fee is $30 (subject to change).
+The consultation fee is $40.
 Our office is located at 2415 N. Tyler St., Little Rock, AR 72207.
 We are in The McDonald Center.
 To make an appointment call Catholic Immigration Services at (501) 664-0340.

 Catholic Immigration Services in Little Rock is located in The McDonald Center at 2415 N. Tyler St., Little Rock, AR 72207.
 Click on the map below to get Google driving directions specific to your location.